Trading Vs Investing. Which is better?

 Getting back on what a person should choose between these two options of money-making.
 It’s you who will decide whether you want to earn profit in a short time goal or you have the patience with clear fundamentals to hold your stocks and sell them at a much higher price in the long run.

 In my personal opinion, what I do is I choose a combination of both methods.
-I have even invested for the long run and when I’m in a week I do day trading or swing trading.
+I have even invested for the long run as well as I do fortnight or swing trading sometimes Intraday too.